PLANT SC 2500WT - Microbiology and Invertebrate Biology II

 Formative assessment.
 Tutorial classes will include diagnostic and formative assessment, to review information and understanding.
 Tutorial discussion topics and quizzes will be posted on MyUni.

 Summative assessment and submission of work for assessment.
-Instructions for format, content and submission of practical reports and tutorial assignments will be provided by the lecturer concerned.
+Instructions for format, content and submission of practical reports, tutorial work and project work will be provided by the lecturer concerned.

-Practical report 1, Single-celled microorganisms (due during practical 3, 5% of final mark) – individual report, template distributed in practical 1, data entered in practical sessions 2 and 3 and tutorial 2 (tutorial discussion topics are formative); addresses learning objectives 2, 3, 8, 9.
+Practical report 1.
+Single- and multi-celled microorganisms; individual report, template distributed in class, data entered in practical sessions 2 and 3 and tutorial 2, due at end of practical 3, 5% of final mark, addresses learning objectives 2, 3, 8, 9

 SubmissionA completed assessment cover-sheet must be attached to each practical/tutorial report.
 Practical/tutorial reports are submitted in class unless stated otherwise.

-A student who misses an assessed exercise or whose work is impaired through illness or equivalent may be offered an alternative assessment task.
+A student who misses an assessed exercise or whose work is impaired through illness or equivalent may be offered a replacement assessment task.

 Staff endeavour to return marked assessments and provide feedback to students within 2 weeks of submission.